Why Study Online

 Please enter your country to view country-specific entry requirements.

 To study for a Postgraduate Taught degree at the University of Aberdeen it is essential that you can speak, understand, read, and write English fluently.
 The minimum requirements for this degree are as follows:

 OVERALL - 6.5 with: Listening - 5.5; Reading - 5.5; Speaking - 5.5; Writing - 6.0

 OVERALL - 90 with: Listening - 17; Reading - 18; Speaking - 20; Writing - 21

 OVERALL - 62 with: Listening - 51; Reading - 51; Speaking - 51; Writing - 54

 Cambridge English Advanced & Proficiency:

 OVERALL - 176 with: Listening - 162; Reading - 162; Speaking - 162; Writing - 169

-This programme is distinctive in ways that is attractive to students who would like a career in government, consultancy, and environmental or regulatory departments of energy and other companies or professionals of the energy sector who want to develop their career.
-It offers a flexibility of learning through online provision and the option of progression to the on-campus program, not seen in competing programs.
-The programme reaches beyond corporate interest alone to governments and NGO's, who also need high quality graduates with an excellent understanding of the energy sector.
+This programme is designed both for professionals in the energy sector and for others who want to develop a career in government, consultancy, or the environmental or regulatory departments of energy and other companies.
+The programme reaches beyond corporate interest alone to cover any career path that needs high quality graduates with an excellent understanding of the energy sector.

 You will be taught by a range of experts including professors, lecturers, teaching fellows and postgraduate tutors.
 Staff changes will occur from time to time.